Best Indoor Air Purifiers To Add To Your Home

 Do I really need an air filter?
 The pollution in my area isn’t that bad…

-According the Environmental Protection Agency (EPA), the air inside a home could be just as polluted as outdoors and depending on the household “air levels of many pollutants may be two to five times, and occasionally more than 100 times higher”.
-If your home has poor ventilation, pollutants, dust, smoke, cooking fumes and pet dander may build up and become highly concentrated.
-Not to be alarmists but there are a huge number of products we put in our living spaces that give off harmful VOCs (volatile organic compounds), which can be real health hazards.
-Decorating and cleaning products, heating, cooling and dehumidification systems, cheaper pressed wood furnitures and dyed fabrics, plastics, carpets and insulation can all give off chemicals that aren’t about to do you much good.
-So even if you’re lucky enough to live in a pollution free wilderness, your indoor spaces could probably do with a decent method of purification.
+If your home has poor ventilation, pollutants, dust, smoke, cooking fumes and pet dander may become highly concentrated.
+As a reminder, there are a huge number of products we put in our living spaces that give off harmful VOCs (volatile organic compounds).
+This VOC can be real health hazards.
+Decorating and cleaning products, heating, cooling and dehumidification systems, cheaper pressed wood furniture and dyed fabrics, plastics, carpets and insulation can all give off chemicals that not good for your body.
+So even if you’re lucky enough to live in a pollution-free wilderness, your indoor spaces could probably do with a decent method of purification.

 As manufacturing our own clean air sadly becomes a daily part of our lives, the market has become saturated with products that claim to use amazing technologies and what appears in some cases to be downright wizardry to purify your home. reviews.com has a word of warning about certain purifiers you may find a little more friendly on your wallet but a lot less friendly for your lungs stating of the three listed below: “they may work, but there aren’t proven effective like charcoal and true HEPA filters — and there’s one we actively avoided.”

 “Negative ion filters send electrically charged ions out into the air.
-These ions latch onto pollutants and particles, which then stick to ceilings, walls, or the floor so you no longer breathe them.
-The experts we spoke with were not huge fans of ionizers, since they don’t really clean the air so much as “ground” the junk floating around in it.
-Our runner-up, the Coway 4-Stage Filtration System, does offer this feature, but it can be turned off without affecting the machine’s performance.
+These ions latch onto pollutants and particles and bring them to stick to ceilings, walls, or the floor.
+This will make you can’t breathe them in.
+The experts we spoke with were not huge fans of ionizers.
+They said that ionizers don’t really clean the air so much as “ground” junk floating around in it.
+Our runner-up, the Coway 4-Stage Filtration System, does offer this feature.
+Moreover, you can turn off this feature without affecting the machine’s performance.

 “UV filters attempt to sanitize the air by zapping particles with rays of ultraviolet light as they pass through.
-The GermGuardian unit that we looked at offers this feature, but the jury is out on whether it actually works.
+The GermGuardian unit that we looked at offers this feature.
+Unfortunately, the jury is out on whether it actually works.
 “UV light doesn’t have effective proven results in air purifiers,” Fatima Puri, air quality specialist at AlenCorp, told us.
 “Air moves way too quick.’”

 “Ozone filters emit charged particles that attract pollutants, similar to negative ion filters.
-The difference: Ozone filters also emit ozone as a byproduct, which is known to irritate the lungs of children, the elderly, and anyone with a chronic lung condition.
-Not only is this counterproductive to the concept of air purifiers, but also one of our experts called it “a killer in disguise.”
-Yikes.”
+In fact, Ozone filters also emit ozone as a byproduct.
+The ozone emitted to irritate the lungs of children, the elderly, and anyone with a chronic lung condition.
+This indeed counterproductive to the concept of air purifiers, so one of our experts also called it “a killer in disguise.’”